unionai-oss/unionml/docs/source/index.md

 ## Define App Methods

-The `dataset` and `model` objects expose decorators that specify the core components for model training and prediction:
+Specify the core functions for training and prediction with the decorators exposed by the `dataset` and `model` objects:

 ````{tabs}